-At the Disk Mapping step of the wizard, select what volume(s) you want to restore and map volumes from the backup to volumes on your computer.
+At the Disk Mapping step of the wizard, select what volumes you want to restore and map volumes from the backup to volumes on the target computer.

 It is strongly recommended that you change disk mapping settings only if you have experience in working with Microsoft Windows disks and partitions.
 If you make a mistake, your computer data may get corrupted.

 To select volumes for restore:

 - In the Destination hosts field, specify the target computer where you want to restore volumes.
 By default, Veeam Backup & Replication restores volumes to their original location.
 If you want to restore volumes from the backup to another computer, click Choose and select the necessary computer.
 You can restore volumes only to computers that are added to the Veeam Backup & Replication inventory and run Veeam Agent for Microsoft Windows.